mahlas-network/mahlas-network.github.io/parts/uncategorized/guide-howToStartNewMahlas.md

 A Whitepaper is similar to a DNA.
 Some Mahlas's could be similar to each other but just based on different localities.
 * Any Mahlas can have a speed of change which will define how they might change in time.
 * Creators interact and effect a Mahlas with every task they do or decision they make.
+* Every decision of a Mahlas could have chance factors included.
+* ?
+Could Instant Mahlas's be created?
+Create, make an artwok, dissappear.

 # White Paper